School of Medicine

 Associate Dean for Faculty Affairs for Cleveland Clinic Lerner College of Medicine

-Associate Dean for Graduate Education
+Interim Associate Dean for Graduate Education

-Associate Dean and Director of Graduate Medical Education
+Associate Dean for Graduate Medical Education

 Associate Dean for Space and Facilities Planning

 Christine Warren, MD